bernhardAxonIvy/doc/source/designer-guide/configuration/webservice-clients.rst

 Web Service Clients
 ===================

-The web wervice clients configuration contains the definition of all web services, which can be consumed from a BPM process.
+The web service clients tree contains the definition of all web services consumable by an |ivy| process.

 .. figure:: /_images/designer-configuration/webservice-client-editor.png
    :alt: Web Service Clients Editor